 THE ENGLISH WAVE

-Note: there is a lot going on on the internet about the history of Tarot.
+There is a lot going on on the internet about the history of Tarot.
 What I aimed to do is to summarize some key facts and the most commonly admitted suppositions.
 This article aims to give you an overview of the evolution of Tarot.
 It doesn’t matter who created it and where.
-There is no official start date nor origin.
+There is no official start date or origin.
 After all, Tarot belongs to everyone and that was its true purpose.

-For those of you who speak French (sorry, I have not found a version with subtitles), I highly recommend watching this precise and fascinating documentary on the origins of the Marseille deck.
-It covers the influence of Boticelli and the resemblance of the World card with his famous Venus as well as the possible use of Tarot cards for philosophical and legal training.
+For those of you who speak French, I highly recommend watching this precise and fascinating documentary on the origins of the Marseille deck.
+It covers the influence of Botticelli on the original artwork as well as the possible use of Tarot cards for philosophical and legal training.
 I will do my best to find a good link in English as well!
 If you have one, feel free to share in the comments.